mm6/InternetOfThingsCourse/Weeks/week2.md

 # 95-733 Internet of Things Week 2

 ## Topics

+Here we consider how the World Wide Web provides guidance on the construction of the internet of things.

 + Enabling the Internet of Things
 + Four HTTP interaction patterns
 + Server side AJAX in Java